thepranab/materials-for-max-qe2021-online-school/Day-3/REMOTE-HOW-TO.md

 #### Few other utility commands for "remote" usage

-* `nsc` -- this makes `ssh` to "nsc" HPC login node (percolator.ijs.si), such that the user will be located in the same directory as used locally
+* `hpc` -- this makes `ssh` to "hpc" HPC login node, such that the user will be located in the same directory as used locally

-* `rsync_to_nsc` -- copies specified files to the "nsc"
+* `rsync_to_hpc` -- copies specified files to the "hpc"
-  cluster (percolator.ijs.si) to the same directory as is currently used locally.
+  cluster to the same directory as is currently used locally.
 Example:

-        rsync_to_nsc '*.in'
+        rsync_to_hpc '*.in'

-  This will copy all `*.in` files from local directory to the same directory on the "nsc" cluster.
+  This will copy all `*.in` files from local directory to the same directory on the "hpc" cluster.

-* `rsync_from_nsc` -- download the specified file from the
+* `rsync_from_hpc` -- download the specified file from the
-  "nsc" cluster (percolator.ijs.si) from the same directory as is currently used locally.
+  "hpc" cluster from the same directory as is currently used locally.
 Example:

-        rsync_from_nsc '*.out'
+        rsync_from_hpc '*.out'

-  This will copy all `*.out` files from the "nsc" cluster.
+  This will copy all `*.out` files from the "hpc" cluster.